kubevela/kubevela.github.io/videos/talks/cn/oam-manage-app.md

 ---
-title:  Managing Applications with Kubernetes and OAM
+title: Li Xiang - Managing Applications with Kubernetes and OAM
 ---

 Improving the user experience of Kubernetes and lowering its complexity is one of the most interesting problem.